hoast/hoast-convert/README.md

 ### Parameters

 * `engine` **{Function}**: function that processes the data and returns the new content.
 The parameters are the file path, file content, file frontmatter, and global metadata.
 The frontmatter is only used if the [frontmatter module](https://github.com/hoast/hoast-frontmatter#readme) is used.
-Do note this function must be asynchronous or return a promise.
-You can return a string this overwrites the content of the file, or an object with a `path` and `content` property which will overwrite the respective fields of the file data.
+Do note the function can be asynchronous or return a promise.
+The function needs the return the new content in the form of a string.
 	* Required: `yes`
 * `extension` **{String}**: The new extension name if it needs to change.
 	* Required: `no`